Assassination of Kim Jong-nam: Further investigations

 According to lead police investigator Wan Azirul Nizam Che Wan Aziz, Kim Jong-nam told a friend that he feared his life was in danger six months before the assassination.

-One of the suspects, Siti Aisyah, had been in Malaysia at least a day before the attack reportedly to celebrate her birthday with her friends.
+One of the suspects, Siti Aisyah, had been in Malaysia at least a day before the attack, reportedly to celebrate her birthday with her friends.
 Aisyah was a divorced mother who worked as a spa masseuse in Kuala Lumpur.
 She regularly returned to Indonesia to meet her mother and son.
-She told her mother that she found a better job as an actor in prank video for the Chinese market.
+She told her mother that she found a better job as an actor in prank videos for the Chinese market.
 After Hương and Aisyah were arrested, they claimed they thought they were participating in a prank.
 According to both suspects, they were told to play harmless tricks on people in the vicinity for a prank TV show, one target being Kim Jong-nam.
 They said they were promised US$100, but after losing contact with their handlers, they never received the money.

 According to their lawyers, Hương was recruited in December 2016 in Hanoi, Vietnam, while Aisyah was recruited in January 2017 by a Malaysian scout working for the North Koreans.
 The women were handled by separate teams of North Korean men, who posed as being from Japan and China, one of the recruiters being Ri Ji-u.
 Since their recruitment, Aisyah had performed the prank on at least 10 occasions.
 She was flown to Phnom Penh to perform the prank three times with an offer of US$200, while Hương performed it four times in locations including the airport terminals and Mandarin Oriental hotel in Kuala Lumpur.
 The prank involved approaching unsuspecting men and putting hands on their faces or kissing them on the cheek, then apologising before running away.
 Then Ri Ji-u said that a new actress and actor would join them for the airport prank.
-He described the actor as a fat and bald man with a “black bag and jacket”, matching Kim's description on the day of his death.
+He described the actor as a fat and bald man with a "black bag and jacket", matching Kim's description on the day of his death.
 The Malaysian police retrieved a photo of "James" from Siti Aisyah's phone.
 He was later identified as Ri Ji-u.
 The police searched for him but he was already in the North Korean embassy.

 On 19 February, Malaysian police named four more North Korean suspects.
 They were identified as Ri Ji-hyon (aged 33), Hong Song-hak (34), O Jong-gil (55) and Ri Jae-nam (57), all of whom left Malaysia after the attack, and the Malaysian police requested help from Interpol and other relevant authorities in tracking them.
 According to an unnamed source, the four suspects flew to Jakarta, Dubai and Vladivostok before reaching Pyongyang.
 Three other male North Korean suspects were still in Malaysia: Ri Ji-u, who had lived in Malaysia for three years; Kim Uk-il, an employee of Air Koryo; and Hyon Kwang-song, the second secretary at the North Korean embassy.
 These suspects had taken refuge in the North Korean embassy.